gbegreg/FMXPong/README.md

    fmx.types.GlobalUseDXSoftware := True;
 in the project file before the line Application.Initialize;

-You can download the Android version on the <a href="https://play.google.com/store/apps/details?id=fr.gbesoft.FMXPong">Google Play Store</a>.
+You can download the Android version on the <a href="https://play.google.com/store/apps/details?id=fr.gbesoft.FMXPong2&pcampaignid=web_share">Google Play</a>.
 The Windows 32 bits version is available : <a href="http://www.gbesoft.fr/test/FMXPong.zip">http://www.gbesoft.fr/test/FMXPong.zip</a> and the 64 bits version : <a href="http://www.gbesoft.fr/test/FMXPong64.zip">http://www.gbesoft.fr/test/FMXPong64.zip</a>

 See my other games with Delphi and Firemonkey :<br>